 New physical layer

-We design the air interface to support a wide range of 5G vertical application domains with vastly diverse technical requirements, such as media and entertainment, factories of the future, energy, eHealth, automotive etc. We take a holistic approach to 5G physical layer design with focus on implications on the overall system performance rather than few dB gain on the link level.
+To support a wide range of new services and applications that can be provided by future networks with vastly diverse technical requirements, such as immersive extended reality (XR), intelligent transport systems, holographic telepresence assisted e-health, telecare, beyond industry 4.0, etc. We take a holistic approach to 5G+ and 6G physical layer design with focus on implications on the overall system performance rather than a few dB gain on the link level.